Danielle Woerner: Creating on the Page

-- Recent poetry publication: A set of 3 of her haiku were included in the Three Nations Anthology: Native, Canadian & New England Writers, which features poems, essays and short stories celebrating the writers' shared land and sea.
-Published in 2017 by Resolute Bear Press in Robbinston, ME, the book is receiving accolades all over the literary world, and The Boston Globe, too.
+- A set of 3 of her haiku were included in the Three Nations Anthology: Native, Canadian & New England Writers, which features poems, essays and short stories celebrating the writers' shared land and sea.
+Published in 2017 by Resolute Bear Press in Robbinston, ME, the book received accolades all over the literary world, and The Boston Globe, too.